How to Properly Label a PV System per NEC 690 Part VI

 How does solar PV system labeling change for series vs parallel circuit configurations?

 The label requirements themselves don’t change based on circuit design, but the electrical data on the labels will.
-A series vs parallel circuit configuration directly impacts the system’s electrical characteristics.
-Connecting modules in series increases the maximum system voltage, while connecting them in parallel increases the current (both rated maximum power-point current and short-circuit current).
-These calculated values must be accurately reflected on the labels at the photovoltaic system disconnecting means.
+A series vs parallel circuit configuration directly impacts the system’s electrical characteristics: connecting modules in series increases the maximum system voltage, while connecting them in parallel increases the current (affecting calculated maximum circuit current and short-circuit current used for conductor sizing and protection).
+Those calculated values must be accurately reflected where required by the NEC and equipment listing instructions.

 Primary Sources